ONE DEMOCRATIC STATE,

 ONE DEMOCRATIC STATE — THE VISION

-The “One Democratic State” solution is a political proposal that identifies Zionism’s politicization of identity and establishment of a Jewish state as the root cause of suffering and violence in Palestine, and that, accordingly, proposes the transition to One Democratic State as the only possible solution.
+The “One Democratic State” solution is a political vision that identifies Zionism’s settler-colonial endeavor as the root cause of suffering and violence in Palestine, and its politicization of identity as a danger to the cohesion and health of societies already plagued with sectarianism beyond the borders of Palestine.
+Accordingly, it proposes the transition to One Democratic State as the only possible solution.

 Such an inclusive Palestinian state would be: